Have your say on the Castle Point Plan

 Castle Point Plan - Issues & Options Consultation

-JOIN OUR ONLINE ENGAGEMENT SESSION TODAY (6 September 2024) 2 PM Click here to JOIN What is the Castle Point Plan?
+What is the Castle Point Plan?
 The Castle Point Plan will set out the policies and proposals for the how the borough will develop over the next 20 years.
 The plan will define what the needs of residents are including: The types of industrial and commercial spaces required.
-Infrastructure requirements such as roads, shops, and healthcare...
+Infrastructure requirements such as roads, shops, and healthcare services.
+What green space and outdoor amenities should be protected and, where...

-In preparing the Castle Point Plan the Council must ensure that the proposals it sets out will not cause harm to the integrity of Habitats Sites.
+# This consultation has now closed # In preparing the Castle Point Plan the Council has ensured that the proposals it sets out will not cause harm to the integrity of Habitats Sites.
 Habitats Sites are those sites which are designated under the Habitats Regulations, and locally include the Benfleet and Southend Marshes Special Protection Area.
-The Habitats Regulations Assessment Scoping Report identifies the sites that may be impacted by proposal in the Castle Point Plan, their vulnerabilities and the likely sources...
+The Habitats Regulations Assessment identifies the Habitats Sites that may be impacted by proposal in the Castle Point Plan, their...

 Evidence Base